A year of saying yes

 My year of yes

 I decided to have my own “year of yes.”
 Not the kind you hear about where people say yes to every social invitation or every item on a child’s birthday wish list.
+(Counterintuitively, this required saying no to other things.)

 Mine was simpler: a year of saying yes to doctors’ appointments.